Dragon-Git/icdk/README.md

 ---
 ## Introduction

-uvmgen is a command-line interface (CLI) program for generating testbench structures based on a provided JSON configuration file.
+uvmgen is a command-line interface (CLI) program for generating testbench structures based on a provided JSON/YAML/TOML/XML configuration file.

 ## Installing
 <details>